 What do the seven spikes on the Statue's crown represent?
 The rays represent a radiant halo, also called an "aureole."

 Is the Statue in New York or New Jersey?
 The Statue of Liberty is on Liberty Island, federal property administered by the National Park Service, located within the territorial jurisdiction of the State of New York.
 A pact between New York and New Jersey, ratified by Congress in 1834, declared this issue.

 Can I dock my personal boat or vessel on the island?
 No. Docking of private vessels is not permitted!
 Visitors can only arrive at the island via the contracted ferry concession service presently in place.

 Are Pets Allowed In the Park?
 No, pets are not permitted on the ferry system or in the park itself.
 Documented service/assist animals are exempt from this regulation.

 If I take the ferry from one side, must I return to that side?
 Yes.
 Ferries depart from both the State of New York and New Jersey.
 The side you start from is where you should return to.
 If not, you may be forced to find alternate ways back due to crowding or ticket office closures.

 Is the Statue of Liberty on Ellis Island?
 No. The park is comprised of two separate islands, Liberty Island and Ellis Island.
-The Statue of Liberty is on Liberty Island and Ellis Island, the former federal immigration station, is currently a national museum of immigration.
+The Statue of Liberty is on Liberty Island.
+Ellis Island, the former federal immigration station, is currently a national museum of immigration.

 Can I use my National Park Pass when visiting this park?
 No. National Park passes are valid at parks that charge an entrance fee.
-Liberty and Ellis Islands are fee exempt by law.
-Transportation fee (ferry) does not apply.
+There is no entrance fee for Liberty and Ellis Islands because they are are fee exempt by law.
+Transportation fee (ferry) does not apply to the pass.
 More information or to order National Park Passes at: www.nationalparks.org